-It has the classic, pear-like bulb shape and its versatility means it is still one of the most popular types of lightbulb available today.
+It has the classic, pear-like light bulb shape and its versatility means it is still one of the most popular types of light bulb available today.

-GLS bulbs are commonly fitted with either a B22d bayonet cap (sometimes abbreviated to BC), or an E27 Edison screw (ES) base.
+GLS light bulbs are commonly fitted with either a B22d bayonet cap (sometimes abbreviated to BC) or an E27 Edison screw (ES) base.
 The B22d cap is the ‘push and twist’ type of fitting that is used on the majority of lamps in the UK, while the E27 is the screw-in type that is more common in Europe and the US.

-The CFL (Compact Fluorescent Lamp) light bulb was the early replacement for high-energy bulbs, but the GLS equivalent doesn’t look like a GLS at all.
+This light bulb was the early replacement for high-energy light bulbs, but the GLS equivalent doesn’t look like a GLS at all.
 It is instead a narrow fluorescent tube that is turned into a compact shape (hence its name).
 It is designed to be a direct, energy-saving replacement for the GLS, so it is compatible with existing fittings, but it looks completely different.

-These will often be opaque (sometimes described as ‘pearl’ or ‘opal’) and they are made out of glass or a heat-resistant thermal plastic.
-Many have a white plastic base to hide the bulb’s componentry, but there are now models available that are completely transparent.
+These will often be opaque (sometimes described as ‘pearl’ or ‘opal’) and they are made out of glass or heat-resistant thermal plastic.
+Many have a white plastic base to hide the light bulb’s componentry, but there are now models available that are completely transparent.

 Look out for the distinctive yellow ‘filaments’ of these LED light bulbs, designed to mimic the filaments of the traditional incandescent GLS.

 You can view our complete range of GLS light bulbs.